-The only downside of the Windi is that it gets really messy.
-I am amazed by how much poop can shoot out of that little tube.
+There is a downside though.
+The Windi gets really messy.
+You will amazed by how much poop can shoot out of that little tube.

-It appears that the gas and fecal matter are sometimes combined.
-So if you want to get the trapped gas out, the poop is going to come with it.
+The gas and poo are often combined, so if you want to get the trapped gas out, the brown stuff is going to come with it.

 The mess can difficult to manage when your baby is squirming and trying to play.

-After getting kicked with a few foot-fulls of poop, I decided to try using the Windi over the sink.
+After getting kicked with a few feet full of sh*t, I decided to try using the Windi over the sink.